Reasons to Quit Smoking

 Reason #1: I want to be healthy.

-- Smoking can shorten your life span.
+Smoking can shorten your life span.
 In fact, it is the leading cause of preventable death in the US.
-Cancers of the lung , esophagus , mouth, and stomach have all been linked to smoking.
-Quitting smoking may decrease your chance of getting cancer.
+Cancers of the

-- Smoking affects many parts of the body causing conditions like:
+Smoking affects every part of the body, causing conditions like:

-Quitting will decrease your chances of getting these diseases.
+Quitting will decrease your chances of getting these and other diseases.

-It is not too late!
-No matter how long you have been smoking, you will have immediate health benefits by quitting.
-Benefits include:
+You may be thinking that it's too late to quit based on your smoking history, but it is never too late.
+No matter how long you have been smoking, you will have health benefits by quitting:

 Reason #2: I want to feel good.

 - You will have more energy and focus.

 - You will not feel out of breath.

 - Your immune system will be healthier, meaning you will have fewer colds or other infections.